 Dumpling House is a temporary public installation exploring collaborative making and sharing of dumplings in the context of local food cultures and agricultural systems.

-Gather at our communal cooking table and learn how to make dumplings, teach what you’ve learned to those who enter after you, and enjoy a taste of our collective cooking.
-Dumpling House is designed to be a place for reflecting on the meditative practice of performing a simple food craft while immersed in a strange sensory environment.
-Cooking at Dumpling House isn’t about reproducing a perfect recipe, rather it’s about the adaptive modifications that we make as we connect to others’ ideas, values, and cultural backgrounds.
-Much like our physical and cultural landscape, what emerges isn’t homogenous integration, nor is it a perfectly distinct articulation of individual identities.
+Dumpling House is a place to experience a communal practice of cooking while immersed in an inspiring and soothing sensory environment.
+Cooking at Dumpling House reflects the adaptive modifications we make as we connect to others’ ideas, values, and cultural backgrounds.
+The cuisine that results isn’t homogeneous integration, nor is it a perfectly distinct articulation of individual identities.
 It’s a messy, swirling, steamy blend of authenticity and compromise and connection and practice, and we make it together.

 During the ten days of 2013 Fermentation Fest – A Live Culture Convergence in Sauk County WI, Molly Balcom Raleigh and Emily Stover built and occupied a swirling translucent structure that held a simple kitchen for making dumplings.
 Dumpling House was a temporary interactive installation that explored the collaborative making and sharing of food within the working landscape that produced its raw ingredients.
 Fermentation Fest, organized by Wormfarm Institute, is an annual food and farming festival that uses art and engagement practices to connect locals and visitors to the agricultural lands that sustain them.